 For analog or hybrid projects I use a vintage Harrison 32 channel inline console hooked up to almost every piece of equipment in the studio.
 The EQs on this thing are magic, so Universal Audio decided to model them as plugin for their UAD-2 platform.

 If you have never seen a Studer machine handling tape, you should come by and watch.
 The machine is set up and ready and can be synced to the DAW.
 It features 24 channels on 2" tape

 There are great plug-ins out there but sometimes you just need the real thing - like an AMS RMX 16 to dial away on the hardware.
 Experience the vibe of excellent outboard at your fingertips.
 The Eventide H3000's Magic Air preset can't even be found anywhere but in the original unit.
 Everything is rigged up and ready to support your creative process or shine in the mix.

 Selected Gibson, Ibanez, Fender and ESP guitars are readily available with a small but nice tube amp selection.
 A '68 VOX AC 30 with vintage Silver Bulldog speakers and EF86 tube modification in excellent shape is only one of the amps you can choose from.
 Pair a '90s JMP Marshal rack combination with a 70s cabinet?
 Lovely!

 Guitars & Amps

 With microphone signals being very low in comparison to line level signals it is most important to have the highest quality equipment at the very first stages of amplification.
-Universal Audio channel strips are my go to mic preamps for that purpose.
-And for musical compression on analog projects, I built two 1176 blue stripe compressor clones.
+Apollo preamps are very transparent and a 610 channel strip and Neve style Lola preamp are great for color.
+For musical compression on analog projects, I built two 1176 blue stripe compressor clones.